This post about bagel gift bag ideas is sponsored by New Yorker Bagels. All thoughts, feelings and ideas are my own.

 A few dozen of these beautiful bagels were overnighted to my front door recently.
 Life here has not been the same since.
 “Mom, when are we getting more of those bagels?”
 “Mom, these bagels don’t even need cream cheese!!
 They just melt on your tongue they’re so soft.
 Most.
 Amazing.
 Bagel.
 Ever.”
 “Honey, order more of these.”
-“Mooooom, Maddie ate the late bagel!!! (whaaaaa!)”
+“Mooooom, Maddie ate the last bagel!!! (whaaaaa!)”
 Strong words from the family; I’ll never be allowed to buy a grocery store bagel again.

 But when something is THAT good, it really is meant to be shared.
 Like with a friend or neighbor or co-worker or boss or even a client!
 Pack up a bagel gift bag and make someone’s holiday.
 Check these special offers from New York Bagels…

 How to Make a Bagel Gift Bag for Christmas

 You have one of two options when gifting New Yorker Bagels: